numpy/numpy/doc/source/reference/c-api/array.rst

         Make sure the returned array can be written to.

-    .. c:macro:: NPY_ARRAY_ENSURECOPY

-        Make sure a copy is made of *op*.
-If this flag is not present, data is not copied if it can be avoided.

     .. c:macro:: NPY_ARRAY_ENSUREARRAY

         Make sure the result is a base-class ndarray.
 By